oourfali/manageiq-presentation/slides.md

 # Objective

-The objective of this session is to present the work that the oVirt and ManageIQ teams have been doing together to improve the integration of both systems for the ManageIQ Darga release, and the plans to improve it even further for the upcoming release of oVirt 4.
+Present the work that the oVirt and the ManageIQ team have been doing together in the Darga release, show how you can do similar things for your provider, and share the future plans to make additional improvements working with the upcoming oVirt 4 release.

 ---